JulienB18/Starter-Webpack-with-TypeScript-ES6-Sass-Express-and-Twig/README.md

 ---

-If you want to run the production version use :
+If you want to run the production version with the last built version use :
 ```
-$ npm run build-production
+$ npm run production-last-build
 ```

 ---